intel/confidential-cloud-native-primitives/README.md

 ## 1. Introduction

-Confidential Computing technology like Intel® TDX provides isolated encryption runtime environment to protect data-in-use based on hardware Trusted Execution Environment (TEE).
+Confidential Computing technology like Intel® TDX provides an isolated encryption runtime environment to protect data-in-use based on hardware Trusted Execution Environment (TEE).
 It requires a full chain integrity measurement on the launch-time or runtime environment to guarantee "consistent behavior in an expected way" of confidential